 I just don’t get it when an employer or an insurance company takes advantage of someone when they’re already down, when they’re literally hurt, physically under the weather, and when they’re at a disadvantage – Kevin Jones, NC Work Comp Lawyer

 It’s hard not to take it personally.
 In North Carolina we set up a system Workplace Injuries based on fairness and justice.

-And most importantly, if something happens in the workplace in North Carolina, the Employer is supposed to take on the financial burden of caring for the employee. . .not taxpayers.
+If an employee is permanently injured or unable to work or loses a limb, NC employment laws provide for financial compensation.
+For on the job accidents in North Carolina and workplace injury, the Employer is supposed to take on the financial burden of caring for the employee. . .not taxpayers.

+Unfortunately, all too often that just does not happen.
+Some employers and insurance companies seek to avoid their duties and responsibilities.
 They look to assign blame, when the whole point of the system is to avoid that very thing.

 They add insult to injury, refusing to pay medical bills or disallow necessary surgeries, treatments, and what is recommend by doctors.